apache/arrow/docs/source/index.rst

       :class-card: contrib-card
       :shadow: none

-      Find documentation on our development process including our guide for new contributors, how to build the libraries from source, how to build the documentation, conducting code reviews, continuous integration,
+      Find documentation on building the libraries from source, building the documentation, conducting code reviews, continuous integration,
       benchmarking, and the release process.